Meet the Team at the Dunedin Wildlife Hospital

 Councillor - Dunedin City Council

-Head of Programmes, School of Veterinary Nursing - Otago Polytechnic Te Pūkenga
+Acting Head of Programmes, School of Animal Health - Otago Polytechnic

 Amelia McDonald-Nairn, Co-treasurer